Logo for Level Ahead ABA

 Your child may be working on improving social interactions.
 Suppose they struggle with making eye contact.
 Instead of pushing for immediate change, celebrate small steps:

-If they make brief eye contact during a conversation, acknowledge it with positive reinforcement, like saying, "Great job looking at me!"
+If they make brief eye contact during a conversation, acknowledge it with positive reinforcement, like saying,

+Then, try to gradually increase the duration of eye contact as they become more comfortable.
 By celebrating incremental progress, you create a positive and motivating environment for your child.

-Avoid Inconsistency
+6. Avoid Inconsistency

 Consistency is key to success in ABA therapy.
 Inconsistencies in routines, expectations, or rewards can confuse your child and hinder their progress.
 Collaborate closely with your ABA therapist to ensure that everyone involved maintains a consistent approach.
 Communication and coordination among caregivers, teachers, and therapists are crucial for providing a stable and predictable environment for your child.

-Do Not Disregard Communication Methods
+7. Do Not Disregard Communication Methods

-Communication challenges are common among autistic children.
-Some may have limited verbal speech or prefer alternative communication methods.
-It's essential not to dismiss or discourage these non-verbal forms of communication.
 Encourage and support all means of expression, including gestures, picture exchange systems, communication devices, and sign language.
 By acknowledging and validating your child's unique communication style, you can help them express themselves effectively.

 If your child is non-verbal or has limited speech, support their communication needs: